Tornadoes of 2017: July 20 (United States)

-July 24 (Maryland)
+July 24 (United States)

-During the very early morning hours of July 24, a strong waterspout spawned by an isolated supecell thunderstorm formed over Chesapeake Bay.
+During the very early morning hours of July 24, a strong waterspout spawned by an isolated supercell thunderstorm formed over Chesapeake Bay.
 Moving across Kent Island, the destructive EF2 tornado caused major damage in Stevensville, Maryland.
 Homes, townhouses, a church, a business, and a warehouse building were all severely damaged or destroyed by the tornado.
 Vehicles were flipped, a boat was thrown, gas leaks occurred, and trees and metal power poles were downed.
 One person was injured by flying debris.
 This became the first EF2 or stronger tornado in Maryland since 2004, and left 3700 customers without power.
 A brief EF0 tornado was also confirmed near Snydertown, Pennsylvania.

 August

-August 6 (Oklahoma)
+August 6 (United States)

 EF2 damage to the 18-story Remington Tower office building in Tulsa, Oklahoma.